ivan-lednev/obsidian-task-archiver/README.md

 The plugin lets you configure the following:
 - what text makes a heading an archive;
+- whether to add newlines around headings when moving stuff around;
-- whether completed tasks should be added under a link to the current week;
+- moving tasks to the current file or to a separate file.

-- the pattern of the weekly note link.
+### Date tree

+Each checked date tree option (weeks, days) will create an additional level in the archive hierarchy with a link to the corresponding periodic note.

 ## Usage

-Add an "Archived" Heading to a file and run the following command: "Archive tasks in this file".
+Just open the command palette and run: `Archive tasks in this file`.

 ## Roadmap